FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 The next step is to write the code for the Pied Piper and Hooli applications.
 Both of these are pretty simple, as mentioned.
 They have one page which you can access if you are not logged in.
 This page is pretty bare, but in a real application could explain the benefits of signing up or of purchasing a subscription to the application.

-They each have a home page where a person is greeted by name.
+They each have a homepage where a person is greeted by name.
 For a real application, you'd provide the valuable service on this page.
 These pages are protected and a user must be logged in to access them.

-The main point of this tutorial is that the Hooli application home page is accessible when a user has logged in to the Pied Piper application, and vice versa.
+The main point of this tutorial is that the Hooli application homepage is accessible when a user has logged in to the Pied Piper application, and vice versa.
 That's the magic of single sign-on.
 In this codebase you'll see how little plumbing you have to implement to make this happen when using FusionAuth as your datastore.

 As mentioned above, the code is available under an open source license on [GitHub](https://github.com/fusionauth/fusionauth-example-node-sso).
 Feel free to clone the repository and play around with it, but below you'll create each app step by step.

 You will create the Pied Piper application first.
-Once this is running, you can copy most of the code for to set up the Hooli application.
+Once this is running, you can copy most of the code to set up the Hooli application.
 Make a `piedpiper` directory and `cd` to it.

 ```shell
 mkdir piedpiper && cd piedpiper